 University of Pittsburgh School Of Public Health

-The Pittsburgh Regional Partner, located at the Graduate School of Public Health (GSPH), University of Pittsburgh, serves Ryan White providers, community health centers, prisons, and HIV clinical professionals throughout 50 counties in Western and Central Pennsylvania.
-The program is housed within the Department of Infectious Diseases and Microbiology (IDM) at GSPH.
+The Pittsburgh Regional Partner, located at the School of Public Health, University of Pittsburgh, serves Ryan White providers, community health centers, prisons, and HIV clinical professionals throughout 50 counties in Western and Central Pennsylvania.
+The program is housed within the Department of Infectious Diseases and Microbiology (IDM) at the School of Public Health.

 With access to a diverse range of resources in Pittsburgh and throughout PA, the Pittsburgh RP responds to the unique training needs of both urban and rural providers.
-We offer comprehensive, needs-assessment based clinical training, clinical consultation and technical assistance to community health centers, clinics and organizations, and Level III mini-residencies to individuals.
-Mini-residencies are available for medical, nursing, dental, and pharmacy professionals, tailored according to individual practitioner needs.
+We offer comprehensive, needs-assessment based clinical training, clinical consultation and technical assistance to community health centers, clinics and organizations, and clinical preceptorships/mini-residencies to individuals.
+Preceptorships are available for medical, nursing, dental, and pharmacy professionals, tailored according to individual practitioner needs.
 Locations for mini-residencies include Pittsburgh and Central Pennsylvania.